oadpoaw/disclosure-bot/.github/CONTRIBUTING.md

 ### Project Concept Guidelines

-There are a number of guidelines considered when reviewing Pull Requests to be merged. _This is by no means an exhaustive list, but here are some things to consider before/while submitting your ideas._
+There are a number of guidelines considered when reviewing Pull Requests to be merged.

 -   Everything in this project should be generally useful for the majority of users.
 Don't let that stop you if you've got a good concept though, as your idea still might be a great addition.
+-   Everything should be shard compliant.
+If code you put in a pull request would break when sharding, break other things from supporting sharding, or is incompatible with sharding; then you will need to think of a way to make it work with sharding in mind before the pull request will be accepted and merged.

 [discord server]: https://discord.gg/fYAW7BT5FD
 [here]: https://github.com/oadpoaw/disclosure-bot/pulls